 Both the 30D and the 40D have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the 40D was followed by the Canon 50D.

 So how do things add up?
-Is there a clear favorite between the Canon 30D and the Canon 30D?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 30D or the Canon 40D – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been on the market for longer (launched in February 2006).

 Reasons to prefer the Canon EOS 40D:

 - More detail: Has more megapixels (10.1 vs 8.2MP), which boosts linear resolution by 11%.